zachwe/tortoise-tts/README.md

 To save you from headaches, I strongly recommend playing around with shorter sentences first to find the right values for the voice you're using before generating longer sentences.

-As a quick optimization, I modified the script to where the `conditional_latents` are saved after loading voice samples, and subsequent uses will load that file directly (at the cost of not returning the `Sample voice` to the web UI).
+As a quick optimization, I modified the script to have the `conditional_latents` are saved after loading voice samples, and subsequent uses will load that file directly (at the cost of not returning the `Sample voice` to the web UI).
+Additionally, these `conditional_latents` are also computed in a way to use the entire clip, rather than the first four seconds the original tortoise-tts uses.
 If there's voice samples that have a modification time newer than this cached file, it'll skip loading it and load the normal WAVs instead.

 **!**NOTE**!**: cached `latents.pth` files generated before 2023.02.05 will be ignored, due to a change in computing the conditiona latents.
 This *should* help bump up voice cloning quality.
 Apologies for the inconvenience.

 ## Example(s)

-Below are some outputs I deem substantial enough to share.
+Below are some (rather outdated) outputs I deem substantial enough to share.
 As I continue delving into TorToiSe, I'll supply more examples and the values I use.

 Source (Patrick Bateman):
 * https://files.catbox.moe/skzumo.zip